 The Art of Calling and Killing Bobcats

 They are smart like that, which is why killing bobcats is such a difficult task.
-They are wily and reclusive, meaning you'll hardly see them by chance.
-However, much like the case with the chickens, bobcats are always looking for an easy meal.
+They are wily and reclusive – hardly ever seen by chance.
+However, much like the case with my chickens, bobcats are always looking for an easy meal.
 If they're in your area, it's not impossible to call in and kill them.
 You just need a little skill, a lot of patience and a handful of luck.

 Find Them to Kill Them

-Considering that bobcats stalk their prey, it’s safe to assume that it is essentially stalking you when you begin calling.
-It is will do everything in its power to keep concealed as it sneaks, even crawls, through the cover to lay eyes on a potential meal.
-Bobcats will typically spot you first and be long gone before you have time to contemplate your next move.
+Considering that bobcats stalk their prey, it is safe to assume that a cat is essentially stalking you once it decides to respond to your calling.
+He is going to do everything in his power to keep himself completely concealed as he creeps, even crawls, through the cover to lay eyes on a potential meal.
+Because of the way they hunt, bobcats will typically spot you first and be long gone before you have time to contemplate your next move.

-Using an electronic rabbit call and a decoy are two tools to greatly increase your chances.
-So is bringing along someone to call for you.
-Use a treestand or sit in a dark spot under a tree or rocky outcropping to break up your silhouette.
-Sit with your back to the sun no matter the setup.
-And lastly, sit completely still, only moving your eyes, for at least 30 minutes.
+Get up in a treestand if you can or sit in a dark spot under a tree or rocky outcropping to break up your silhouette.
+Sit with your back to the sun.
+Then sit completely still for at least 30 minutes, only moving your eyes.
 A mature bobcat will never hurry and certainly won’t let his guard down until he thinks the situation is completely safe.

-Another proven calling tactic is the moan of a female bobcat in heat.
-It’s best used from January through March.
+Another calling tactic that has proven successful is the moan of a female bobcat in heat, which typically takes place from January through March.
 While bobcats aren’t very social animals, it’s hard for any male to turn down a mating call.
-And rather than stalking in, toms will come prancing in with their heads up, trying to their best to look handsome, making them a bigger target to shoot.
+And rather than stalking in, toms will come prancing in with their heads up.
+Their attempt to look handsome will make them easier to see and a bigger target to shoot.

 Preparing to Leave

-The same holds true for deer and turkey hunting - when you’re getting up from the ground, always do so very slowly.
-Keep your eyes up and scanning the area for any movement.
-We can’t begin to tell you how many time we’ve gotten up too quickly not knowing a cat has been there the entire time.
-Patience is the virtue, but once you just can’t sit still anymore, rise ready to shoot.
+When you’re ready to leave a setup, always do so very slowly.
+Keep your eyes up and scan the area for any movement.
+We can’t begin to tell you how many times we’ve gotten up too quickly not knowing a cat has been there the entire time.
+Patience is the virtue, but once your set time is up or you just can’t sit still anymore, rise ready to shoot.
 Unlike many animals, a bobcat will often freeze in order to remain undetected.
-After you’ve stood, take a step or two forward poised to fire at a darting target.
+Stand up prepared to fire at a darting target.